Orthopaedic Manual Therapy

 Overview

-This is a unique opportunity to be educated by our internationally respected team of clinical educators.
+This is a unique opportunity to be educated by our internationally respected team of clinical educators and expert local clinicians.
 Click here for more information about the presenters.

 Evaluation and management of lumbopelvic motor control impairment is designed around Cognitive Functional Therapy developed by Professor Peter O’Sullivan in Perth, which has substantial evidence to supports its validity and efficacy in management.
 Evaluation and management of motor control impairment for the cervical spine is likewise based on current evidence based criteria.